ankitects/anki-manual/src/searching.md

 deletion for a note, you’d use `card:2`

 `note:basic`\
-searches for cards with a note type named "Basic".
+searches for cards created with a note type named "Basic".

 ## Ignoring accents/combining characters